Intramural Funding

 Humanities Facilitating Fund (HFF)

 The goal of the Humanities Facilitating Fund (HFF) is to provide funding for the promotion of scholarship of humanities faculty at GW.
-HFF principal investigators must be regular-status faculty in humanities disciplines.
+This opportunity is open to all regular-status faculty conducting research in the humanities, regardless of home department or unit.
 Awards will be limited to $5,000.

 Research Enhancement Incentive Awards (REIA)